CyanSalt/croon/README.md

   Specify the global volume of the audio.
 Defaults to `1`.

-- `simulation?: 'keyboard'`
+- `simulation?: 'idiophone' | 'aerophone'`

   Simulate the effect of an instrument.
-Currently supports `'keyboard'` to simulate keyboard instruments or `'wind'` to simulate wind instruments.
+Currently supports `'idiophone'` or `'aerophone'`.

 - `context?: AudioContext`